 Setup: npx @shopify/dev-mcp@latest — that’s it.
 No API key, no auth, no config.
 Works with Claude Desktop, Claude Code, Cursor, Codex CLI, Gemini CLI, and VS Code.

 What works: If you’re building a Shopify app, this is genuinely useful.
 It keeps your AI assistant grounded in Shopify’s actual API schemas rather than hallucinating endpoints.
 The GraphQL introspection and validation tools catch errors before they reach production.
-The docs search is comprehensive — it covers the entire shopify.dev surface.
+The docs search covers the entire shopify.dev surface.

 Shopify Storefront MCP Server